sherlock-wings/snowflake_sandbox/RBAC/overall_design.md

 Each of these roles are combined to create *Functional Roles* (ex. `DEV_ENGINEER_FR`), which can have highly-configurable privileges.
 The flexibility these roles have is achieved by granting one or more access roles to a functional role.

+## Access rights definitions

+For detailed documentation on what "Read", "Read-Write" and "Full" access actually means, and how specifically it is implemented, see the directory `*RBAC/access_definitions`.

 ## Four Personals/Functional Roles in this Project

 We use all the various access roles to sum together four functional roles, each corresponding to one "persona" in this project.